GA4 update: Removal of Google Signal - what you must know.

 No, just uncheck "Include Google Signals in Reporting Identity" in Admin > Data Collection.
 Data will still be available for other purposes.

-What steps should I take to prepare for this change?
+What should I do to get ready for this change?

-It's important to stay informed about how your data is used, but there's no need to panic about this specific change.
-It's like a step towards a fairer and more balanced online world where both your needs and companies' needs are considered.
+You should know how your information is being used, but there's no need to be scared about this change.
+It's a step towards a more fair and reasonable internet world where both your needs and the needs of businesses are taken into account.

 Thank you for reading!